 A whole day of fun for $20-50 seems like a pretty good deal.
 And it is! however, that does not include food, drinks, gear, locker rentals and any other essential purchases.
 You have to add a big buffer as you estimate the costs of a trip to the amusement park.
-If you are trying to manage credit card debt, it’s essential to have a realistic idea of the total cost.
+If you are trying to work on debt management, it’s essential to have a realistic idea of the total cost.

 Therefore, you are going to have to find ways to save money to make this work.
 Lots of parks allow you to bring your own food.
 There might be designated areas to eat or you might need to tailgate.
 Bring empty water bottles to fill at water fountains.
 Try to remember sun tan lotion and the like.
 Finally, tell the kids there are no hats, shirts or toys coming home.
 Everyone should understand the expectations.